THE TOWN BOOK STORE

 History of The Town Book Store

-The year was 1934: America was in the midst of "The Great Depression", Good Bye, Mr. Chips topped the bestseller lists, and paperback books were still on the horizon when The Town Book Store opened its doors on E. Broad Street in Westfield.
-Today, websites and big box stores dominate the retail landscape, virtual books can be read digitally, and another economic crisis is gripping the nation.
-But through it all, The Town Book Store is still going strong in downtown Westfield.
+The year was 1934: America was in the midst of “The Great Depression,” Good Bye, Mr. Chips topped the bestseller lists, and paperback books were still on the horizon when The Town Book Store opened its doors on East Broad Street in Westfield.
+Today, Amazon dominates the retail landscape and books can be read digitally.
+But through all the challenges the past 8 plus decades have thrown at us, The Town Book Store is still going strong in downtown Westfield.

-Though modest in size, the store's inventory is well-edited and caters to the interests of its customers.
-Individualized services like fast turnaround on special orders, friendly, helpful staff, out-of-print book searches, book club discounts, and free gift wrapping are part of the shop's appeal.
-And while occasional blockbusters like the Harry Potter series and Dan Brown's latest have been a boon for business, it is avid readers and parents with young children who have been the store's mainstay throughout the years.
+Though modest in size, TBS's inventory is well-edited and caters to the interests of our customers.
+Individualized services like fast turnaround on special orders, friendly, helpful staff, author signings, out-of-print book searches, book club discounts, and free gift wrapping are part of the shop’s appeal.
+And while occasional blockbusters like the Harry Potter series have been a boon to struggling booksellers, it is avid readers and parents with young children who have been our mainstay throughout the years.

 History of Westfield's First Library Building

 The Westfield Library has its roots in the Every Saturday Book Club which started way back in 1873.
 At that time, women got together to discuss books, as they still do today.
 Their books were collected and made available to those who could afford to purchase a library card.
 The library moved from place to place as space in downtown businesses was rented or donated by local residents.